|Deletions are marked like this.||Additions are marked like this.|

 - MGH-related Living & Commuting

-Our room # is 2248 but the Admin office where mail goes is 2301.
-Our full address is:
+We are now located on the 10th floor but the Admin office where mail goes is 2301.
+Our full mailing address is:

 Massachusetts General Hospital